-I hate seeing this one…One of the few “benefits” of owning an annuity is that they are a tax-deferred investment.
-However, sometimes clients own an annuity within an IRA, which is already a tax-deferred account!
+I hate seeing this one…One of the few benefits of owning an annuity is that it is a tax-deferred investment.
+However, sometimes clients own an annuity within an IRA, which is already a tax-deferred account.
 So purchasing an annuity within an IRA is simply redundant.

 4. You are Locked In

 Ever heard of the term “surrender period?”
-Essentially, whenever you buy a variable annuity you are locked in for a certain amount of time.
+Essentially, whenever you buy an annuity you are locked in for a certain amount of time.
 Usually this is a seven-year window.
-If an emergency comes up and you need the cash before that period, you are hit with a fee that might be as high as 10% of your investment!
-Say goodbye to another $50,000 on your initial $500,000 investment.
+If an emergency comes up and you need the cash before that period, you are hit with a fee that might be as high as 10% of your investment.

 If you own an annuity and want some help understanding and analyzing it, feel free to send us an email here!
 Hope this article was helpful!

 Added 11/14/2018 by Jason Siperstein, CFA, CFP®